Introduction

 Do we have \(p \approx f(X^{(1)}, X^{(2)}, X^{(3)})\) for a function f with values in \([0, 1]\)?

-The “approximate” relationship we’re trying to establish between \(Y\) and \(X^{(1)}\), …, \(X^{(p)}\) is a model.
+Approximate relationship between \(Y\) and \(X^{(1)}\), …, \(X^{(p)}\) is a model.

 Why seek to establish such a model?
 Two main reasons:

-Descriptive objective: quantify the marginal effect of each variable.
 For example, if \(X^{(1)}\) increases by 10%, how does \(Y\) change?

-Predictive objective: given new values for \(X^{(1)}\), …, \(X^{(p)}\), we can deduce the (approximate) associated \(Y\).
+Predictive objective: given new values for \(X^{(1)}\), …, \(X^{(p)}\), we can estimate an approximation of corresponding \(Y\).

-2. Linear Regression → Quantitative \(Y\) as a function of quantitative \(X^{(1)}\), …, \(X^{(p)}\)
+2. Linear Regression: Quantitative \(Y\) as a function of quantitative \(X^{(1)}\), …, \(X^{(p)}\)

-3. Analysis of Variance and Covariance → Quantitative \(Y\) as a function of qualitative and/or quantitative \(X^{(1)}\), …, \(X^{(p)}\)
+3. Analysis of Variance and Covariance: Quantitative \(Y\) as a function of qualitative and/or quantitative \(X^{(1)}\), …, \(X^{(p)}\)

-4. Generalized Linear Regression → Qualitative or quantitative \(Y\) as a function of qualitative and/or quantitative \(X^{(1)}\), …, \(X^{(p)}\)
+4. Generalized Linear Regression: Qualitative or quantitative \(Y\) as a function of qualitative and/or quantitative \(X^{(1)}\), …, \(X^{(p)}\)

-Quantitative Variables
+Quantitative variables

 A variable whose observation is a measured quantity.
-Examples: age, salary, number of infractions, etc.

 • Discrete quantitative variables whose possible values are finite or countable (Examples: number of children, number of infractions, etc.)